Where To Stay Logo

 The Baobab Tree, is located on the Farm Keibeb, which is about 60km north of Grootfontein on the Maanlig (moon light) road.
 With a trunk circumference of 18,5 meters and branches up to 12 meters long, this Baobab Trees is an awesome sight towering over the surrounding bush.

 The Ghaub Cave is located on the historical Farm Ghaub.
 The cave entrance is literally a hole in the ground.
-The Gaub Cave System does not have the large and dramatic Stalactite and Stalagmite formations like those in the Cango caves near Outdshoorn but there are many unusual, attractive and interesting geological features that will satisfy even the most seasoned of cave enthusiasts.
+The Gaub Cave System does not have the large and dramatic Stalactite and Stalagmite formations like those in the Cango caves near Oudtshoorn but there are many unusual, attractive and interesting geological features that will satisfy even the most seasoned of cave enthusiasts.

 {{heading}}